-Most writers who have attempted to describe traditional Irish whistle playing have borrowed concepts and notation practices from classical music.
+Most people who have attempted to codify traditional Irish flute and whistle playing have borrowed concepts and notation practices from classical music.
 This works fairly well in some areas, and not well at all in others.

 Ornamentation is an area where this borrowing has not served us well.
 In many years of teaching, I have encountered a great many players who are mystified by ornamentation techniques.
 Most of them have not had personal access to good players.
-Struck by the beauty of what they hear on recordings but missing important knowledge, they often turn to books in their search for insight.
-The more or less foggy and incomplete explanations that these books provide offer some help, but unfortunately many of them also create and perpetuate misunderstandings about Irish whistle ornamentation.
+Struck by the beauty of what they hear on recordings, but missing important knowledge, they often turn to books in their search for insight.
+The books available before this one borrowed too much from the language and notation of classical music in an attempt to define techniques and concepts that exist outside of the palette of classical music.
+The more or less foggy and incomplete explanations that these books provide offer some help, but unfortunately many of them also create and perpetuate misunderstandings about Irish flute and whistle ornamentation.
 Most of this confusion has arisen from the vague and liberal use in these books of the grace note, as a term, as a concept, and as a notation practice.
-I feel that such use of grace notes has limited our thinking and is the single biggest factor in constraining many people's understanding of ornamentation to what I feel is a fairly primitive level.
-In the following chapters, I bring to light the confusions that this has caused and lay out a new and accurate way to understand and notate Irish whistle ornamentation.
+I feel that such use of grace notes has severely limited our thinking and it is the single biggest factor in constraining many people's understanding of ornamentation to what I feel is a fairly primitive level.
+In the following chapters, I bring to light the confusions that this has caused and lay out a new and accurate way to understand and notate Irish flute and whistle ornamentation.
 The concept of the articulation is the key that lets us venture much further.